b0xspread/rpi4-crt/README.md

 Source: https://www.hdretrovision.com/blog/2018/10/22/engineering-csync-part-1-setting-the-stage

-**The only way that currently works more or less is using `tvservice` tool and enforcing the setting after retroarch has started**

-In order to achieve 240p (`sdtv_mode=16/18`) the firmware does the following things:
+When we set a progressive mode in `config.txt` (`sdtv_mode=16/18`) the firmware does the following things:

-A. Set the progressive scan bit in the `VEC_CONFIG2` register of the VEC register set: https://github.com/torvalds/linux/blob/master/drivers/gpu/drm/vc4/vc4_vec.c#L104
+A. Sets the progressive scan bit in the `VEC_CONFIG2` register of the VEC register set: https://github.com/torvalds/linux/blob/master/drivers/gpu/drm/vc4/vc4_vec.c#L104

-B. Remove the interlace flag for the mode: https://github.com/torvalds/linux/blob/master/drivers/gpu/drm/vc4/vc4_vec.c#L260
+B. Removes the interlace flag for the mode: https://github.com/torvalds/linux/blob/master/drivers/gpu/drm/vc4/vc4_vec.c#L260

 There are probably other steps needed as well.